SlimBN/carthagejs/LEARN.md

 ```

 Things to make note of here: The design pattern for `module.exports = (function() { /*...*/ })()`
-where you export an IIFE is the standard in Mina.
+where you export an IIFE is the standard in Carthage.
 The reason we do this is to encourage
 consistency in understanding what's getting exported.
 A developer looking to quickly debug
 can jump to the bottom of a file and look for the return statement to see what was
 actually exported.